rabwill/short-trey-instructions/instructions.md

 - [ ] Once signed in, close the browser and return to the project window

-### Set up a persistent developer tunnel (optional but recommended)
+### Set up a persistent developer tunnel

-By default, Agents Toolkit creates a new developer tunnel—and therefore a new URL for accessing your locally running API—each time you start the project.
+By default, Agents Toolkit creates a new developer tunnel-and therefore a new URL for accessing your locally running API-each time you start the project.
 Normally this works fine because the toolkit automatically updates the URL.
 However, due to recent caching issues in the platform, the updated URL may not propagate when agents call the API.
 To avoid this problem, it's safer to use a persistent URL.

 - [ ] Open command prompt in windows by selecting the windows button and typing "CMD"